aliglara/capstone-c1-DA/data/README.md

 1. Geography > Nation > United States
 1. Population and People > Population and People

-As result of teh previous filter applied, several tables were presented.
-The main table was selected in order to get a broad view of the features available.
+As a result of the previous filter applied, several tables were presented.
+Finally, the main table was selected to get a broad view of the features available.

-The result was downloaded in a csv format, and a file was created by each year.
+The result was downloaded in a CSV format, and each year created, a file.
 The set of files was saved in the folder **raw_data**

 ## Homelessness Dataset